«Return to Blog List A Sustainable Approach to Maintaining a Viable Website and Business

 Improved and Additional Services

 You might notice some services in the above chart that Evo hasn’t offered before (except by request).
-First, the ticket access system gives both Evo and clients a better way of tracking work that’s been requested.
-Second, automatic site backups and site migration services can save you a lot of time and heartburn.
-Third, annual or semi-annual site review and recommendations (may involve a meeting or interview prior to recommendations) can help make sure your site supports your business needs.
+First, automatic site backups and site migration services can save you a lot of time and heartburn.
+Second, annual site review and recommendations (may involve a meeting or interview prior to recommendations) can help make sure your site supports your business needs.
 For people who are serious about making their website work for them, this review is essential.

 It Can Cost More to Fix Than to Maintain